 For principals in particular, the best job possibilities are for those who have a master’s degree in educational leadership or educational administration.
 Also, having at least five years of teaching experience will put you in position for the best job prospects.

-To earn your master of arts in educational leadership, you will need to meet these type of requirements to be considered for admission:
+To earn your masters of arts in educational leadership, you will need to meet these type of requirements to be considered for admission:

 - GRE test scores in the top 30 percentile